snarflakes/PiEthereumWallet/README.md

-# A Permissionless Self-Banking (Ethereum),Currency Trading Device.
-Safe.Global MultiSig enabled
+#  PiSwap L2.
+Physical Keys, Click Button Swaps, Open Source

-A Decentralized Ethereum Hardware Wallet (Raspberry Pi inside) with contract direct token Swap and physically transferrable private key.
+An Ethereum/EVM/L2 Hardware Wallet (Raspberry Pi inside) with multi-L2 chain contract direct token Swap and physically hot-swappable private keys.

-Warning: NOT AUDITED.
+NOT AUDITED.
 Do not use to store substantial quantities of funds.
-**I had to deactivate the included infura API as it was being spammed.
-Please generate your own free infura API number via the infura or alchemy websites and replace it in the config.json code.
-While you are at it, generate your own etherscan API, and polygon scan API, and any other L2 blockchain explorer API and replace those in the code.
-Sorry spammer's make things harder for everyone!

-Device Demonstration Videos including Private Key Management can be viewed here: https://www.youtube.com/channel/UCEF_x9fTZcyoEAE-GllaJ8w

-Bringing the blockchain to physical life, using swappable private key containing microSD cards, clicky buttons, open source code, and a bright informative display, this device makes for a great way to educate others, onboard, build, and swap tokens.
-Super easy build! no coding experience needed!
+Bringing the blockchain to physical life, using swappable private keys inside microSD cards, clicky buttons, open source code, and a bright informative display, this device makes for a great way to educate others, onboard, build, and swap tokens.
+No coding experience needed!
+Old Device Demonstration Videos including Private Key Management can be viewed here: https://www.youtube.com/channel/UCEF_x9fTZcyoEAE-GllaJ8w

 For $30 (+ cost of microSD cards) you can make your own!
 Load and gift small cold wallets to friends and family.
 Don't want the tax implications of sending your ETH?
 Just send USDC + gas.
 Hand the hardware to your 💘 crypto noob/student/child, they press and hold the physical button, it instantly routes a contract direct uniswap transaction to convert all the USDC to ETH(easily customize this swap to a token of your choosing)!
-Are you a DAO member tasked with signing via a Safe.Global multisig?
-Take advantage of the always visible notification bar to alert you when a transaction needs signing!

 PART List:
 raspberry pi zero WH (needs header pins): https://www.pishop.us/product/raspberry-pi-zero-wireless-wh-pre-soldered-header/